RayBB/awesome-social-enterprise/README.md

 ## Contributing

 If you have some resources you think would be a good fit please let me know.
-You can reach out to me on twitter here or open an issue on this repo.
+You can reach out to me on [Twitter](https://twitter.com/RayScript) or open an issue on this repo.
 Please focus on resources you believe are relevant to social enterprises.

 ## Todo
 * Make a PR to get added to awesome repo [here](https://github.com/sindresorhus/awesome#business)
-* Read related books and articles before adding them here
+* Read related books and articles before adding them